-Key Audit matter A. Allowance for trade receivables Auditor's Response The Company's has trade receivables amounting to Rs.
-2664.86 lakhs which is material amounts in total assets of the company.
+Key Audit matter

+A. Allowance for trade receivables

+has trade Company's receivables amounting to Rs.
+2,648.50 lakhs which is material amounts in total assets of the company.
 The management is making provisions for such allowances which involve assumptions / estimate by the management.
-Our procedures included discussion with the management.
-Our audit approach was a combination of test of internal controls and substantive procedures which included the following: Further the realisation of trade receivables is also impacted by other factors such as intent or ability to pay the amount due.
+Further the realisation of trade receivables is also impacted by other factors such as intent or ability to pay the amount due.
 Considering the complexity, size and other factors, amount realised later by the Company may be different.
-Due to the same we considered this as key audit matter. • We reviewed management's analysis for all cases with potential exposure.
-This analysis of management includes background information of the customer, existing contractual relationships, balance outstanding, delays in collection and past data. • We reviewed the ageing of accounts receivables for certain customers on sample basis and also reviewed subsequent collection from the parties.
-We reviewed the internal process of making provision for expected credit loss and the adequacy of provision considering the bad debts written off in earlier years
+Due to the same we considered this as key audit matter.